 Despite the fact that the economy is rebounding, too many Minnesota families struggle to make ends meet, face a job loss, or grapple with a shrinking pay check.
 Sen. Smith believes that in order to build an economy that works for everyone, we need a fairer tax code that supports working families, not just the wealthiest of Americans.
 We need paid family and medical leave for workers so that parents can stay home to take care of a newborn or a sick a family member without losing a paycheck.
 We need to pass the Paycheck Fairness Act to close the pay gap between men and women.
 We need fair trade policies that help Minnesota workers, businesses, and farmers get ahead, and we need to crack down on foreign countries that break international trade rules and put American workers out of jobs.
 We need to hold Wall Street accountable and make sure they don’t cause another economic collapse.
 We need to invest in small businesses and support entrepreneurs.
 And we need to help foster the next generation of Minnesota innovators by investing in research and development.

-As a member of the Senate Health, Education, Labor and Pensions (HELP) Committee, Sen. Smith will build on Minnesota’s proud history of invention and creativity by supporting our classrooms, students, and our workforce.
-And, as a member of the Senate Banking, Housing, and Urban Affairs Committee, Sen. Smith will be standing up for consumers, working to ensure fair access to financial services for all Americans, and working to improve the availability of safe, decent, and affordable housing.
+Sen. Smith is committed to building on Minnesota’s proud history of invention and creativity by supporting our classrooms, students, and our workforce.
+As a member of the Senate Banking, Housing, and Urban Affairs Committee, Sen. Smith will be standing up for consumers, working to ensure fair access to financial services for all Americans, and working to improve the availability and affordability of safe, decent housing for all Americans.

 Latest Releases